 Here’s a quick point for you ponder as you think through your savings and managing your finances.
 If you are financing your car, you can’t afford it.

 This is a real shocker for many Americans because 80-90 percent of new vehicles are financed these days.
 There are a ton of Americans out there loading up on debt to purchase an asset that depreciates about a third in the first two years after purchase.
-It’s just dumb.
+Car credit is just dumb.

 I could throw a bunch of 9th Grade Math at you showing the consequences of buying a new car on credit.
 I’m not going to bother.
 Instead, I’m going to give you another image to ponder.